GoogleCloudPlatform/DIY-Tools/signed-requests/README.md

 # signedrequests

-SignedRequest is tool for assisting developer in setting up their Google Cloud Media Edge setup.
 SignedRequest is written in Go and uses only Go in built packages.
-This tool provides users with following functionalities
+This tool provides users with following features

-## Features

 1. Generates Public and Private Keys using Ed25519 Algorirthm
 2. Generate a base64 format for Public Keys
-3. Generate
+3. Generate a signed request url with signature

 ## How to?